barryclark/jekyll-now/_posts/2016-3-26-Rotating.md

 Given a typical 3x3 matrix of weights, also known as a kernel, we can rotate/flip it in 8 different ways.
 So for each rotation of our matrix we can convolve it with the image thus creating rotational invariance.

 In my opinion, and in hindsight, this idea makes data augmentation (at least rotating) seem quite silly.
-I have always liked the idea of weight tying and ...
+Reducing the amount of parameters required to learn each rotational orientation of a feature, seems to me, to be a big improvement.
+The idea of weight tying seems to be particularly powerful and the more you constrain your model the easier it is to learn.

 ##### Room for improvement